FAQs

 bps.org.uk It is always recommended that you speak to your GP for advice before reaching out to a phycologist.
 If you do need the services of a psychologist, then you can do so through the link provided.

-thatDNAcompany® at home DNA paternity tests are intended for no-nonsense, no hidden cost paternity testing, for you to find out who is the biological father of a child.
-Our paternity DNA tests can be used for one or more children and whilst we always prefer that the mother takes part in the DNA test, we understand that this is not always possible. thatDNAcompany® only offers personal information or peace of mind DNA tests.
-You can order a DNA paternity test kit online or by phone and please do call if you any advice about a paternity testing situation.
+thatDNAcompany® at home DNA tests are intended for no-nonsense, no hidden cost DNA testing, to help you answer biological relationships such as paternity, siblingship or grandparent amongst others.
+Whilst we always prefer that the mother takes part in the DNA test, we understand that this is not always possible. thatDNAcompany® only offers personal information or peace of mind DNA tests.
+You can order a DNA test kit suitable for your needs online or by phone and please do call if you need any advice about a testing situation.

 You will be coming directly to a highly experienced UK based laboratory which has been providing DNA testing services for over 20 years with the assurance that we are fully based in the UK.